OGRECave/ogre-attic/PlugIns/PCZSceneManager/docs/readme.txt

 connect portals to the same zone yet (i.e. no teleporters).
 This functionality could be added later.

+NEW IN VERSION 1.4.5: Portals can be "closed" (and opened) by calling Portal::close() (and Portal::open()).
+Closing a portal prevents the scene manager from traversing through the portal and also prevents scenenodes & ray queries from crossing the portal.
+Basically, it turns a portal "off".

 NEW IN VERSION 1.2: Portals can take 3 different forms: quad portals, AAB portals, and Sphere portals.
 AAB and Sphere portals do not add any culling planes to the frustum, and just serve to serve as enclosures for zones which aren't naturally